rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-10-01-91aa2edf1df137fe-order-in-the-matter-of-debprasad-nanda-ors-v-the-state-of-maharashtra-crl-wp-no-.md

 source: sebi
 stocks: []
 tags:
+- cbi
 - court-order
 - criminal-proceedings
+- fraud
+- highbrow-market-research
 - investigation
-- investment-advisor
-- fraud
-- cbi
+- investment-adviser
 - sit
-- highbrow-market-research
 title: Order in the matter of Debprasad Nanda & Ors. v.
 The State of Maharashtra - Crl.
 W.P.
 No. 4101 of 2022
 ---